-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - Place the motorcycle on the centerstand. - Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.
+- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
+Lift the front wheel off the ground according to the procedure on page 6-31. - 2.
+Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.